-Our preliminary analyses confirm that planning for conservation at the European level ensures far better gains for species and habitats, than when planning within national boundaries (Eckert et al., 2023; Kukkala et al., 2016; Pouzols et al., 2014).
+Our analyses show that planning for conservation at the European level ensures far better gains for species and habitats, than when planning within national boundaries (Eckert et al., 2023; Kukkala et al., 2016; Pouzols et al., 2014).

 Why is EU-wide planning more cost-effective?
 When the planning is performed at the national or biogeographic level, it introduces the risk of diverting limited conservation resources to protect species or habitats in a given country at the margin of their range.
 However, this can mean they are nationally rare but widespread outside the country.
 If these species are prioritised, this comes at the expense of species and habitats that might be nationally common, but continentally threatened or endemic.
 Coordination between EU Member States is thus key to achieving the best conservation outcomes.
-Justification for the distribution of protected areas across different countries and biogeographics needs to be factored into the planning to find politically feasible solutions.